-- Uncertainty about central government funding to schools that is under increasing pressure, including the impact of Norfolk County Council's top-slicing funding from rural schools. - The financial impact of low or reduced pupil numbers at Trust schools. - The impact of cost-of-living pressures on schools, parents/carers and students. - Ensuring high quality SEND provision across all Trust schools. - Recruitment and retention of high-quality staff in key areas.
+- Uncertainty about central government funding to schools that is under increasing pressure, including the impact of Norfolk County Council's reduction in SEND funding per pupil. - Ensuring high quality SEND provision across all Trust schools. - The financial impact of low or reduced pupil numbers (including boarding) at Trust schools, in light of demographic changes. - The continued impact of cost-of-living pressures on schools, parents/carers and students. - Recruitment and retention of high-quality staff in key areas.